FireHogGames/TBAG/README.md

 <h2>Idea</h2>
 <p>This game is based on typical mobile arena games like Raid Shadow Legends.
 The game is made for pc on a WEBGL framework.</p>
+<p>The game will be made in unity because it has a wide range of tools which makes it possible to make a game like this.
+It's also possible to make custom programmed tools which we can use to make the work flow easier.</p>

 <h2>Concept</h2>
 <ul>